I’m Claudio Ruiz (Santiago, 1978). I’m a digital strategist, internet rights and open content advocate.

 I’ve been channeling my curiosity in different ways, being music one of the ones I love the most.
 I’ve been a music critic in the past and I co-hosted a radio show called Super45 for more than seven years sharing sweet indie music and doing interviews to musicians and producers twice a week at Radio Zero.

 Tired of the boring music programming on local radio and the perpetual foolness of the algorithms on streaming services, with a group of friends we just created an online non-for-profit old school independent radio.
 It’s called Super45.fm.
+Every Tuesday at 5PM (CLT), I’m hosting a radio show called Cancion de Lejos, where I share beautiful tunes from far away from Chile.

 I have an awesome newsletter where I share records I love and I have some story to share about.
 Or something like that.
 It’s called Canciones Buenas, and if you read in Spanish I’m pretty sure you would love to be suscribed <3.